 Finding Peace Amidst the Storm

 When the political season intensifies, it is easy to feel the waves of anxiety crashing against your spirit.
 You may wonder what the Bible says about voting and how to navigate these turbulent times without losing your peace.
-The noise of the world can feel overwhelming, but Jesus invites you to remember that He is present even in the storm.
+The noise of the world—fueled by 24-hour news cycles, social media debates, and partisan division—can feel overwhelming.

 He does not ask you to carry the weight of the world on your shoulders.
-Instead, He calls you to trust in His sovereign control over nations and leaders.
+Instead, He calls you to trust in His sovereign control over nations, rulers, and history itself.
 Your soul is safer in His hands than in the outcome of any election.
-Let us look to the words of Christ to find stillness in the chaos.
+When we look at the political landscape, we must view it through the lens of Scripture rather than the lens of fear.

 The Lord reminds us that while we may face great storms, He has authority over them.
 We are not called to panic, but to faith.
 In this moment, let us quiet our hearts and listen to the Master who speaks peace to the wind and the sea.